Peter Carlson: Biography

 Carlson left the Carver congregation in August 1879 to serve as a missionary in the Pacific Northwest.
 That December he organized Immanuel Swedish Evangelical Lutheran Church in Portland, Oregon, the first Augustana Synod church west of the Rocky Mountains.
 The following year he moved to Idaho with his family, where he established the Cordelia Swedish Lutheran Church, the first Lutheran church in the state.

 Carlson returned to work in Portland from 1882 to 1883 and organized First Lutheran Church of Tacoma, his fifth church in the West.
 Following his work on the West Coast, he returned to Moscow, Idaho, where he served the Cordelia and Zion congregations from 1886 to 1892 while continuing his missionary work.
 Over his lifetime he established 18 Lutheran churches throughout the Midwest and West.

 Peter Carlson and his wife, Christina (1825-1893), had three children: John, Andrew, and Anna.
-He died from a stroke in Omaha, Nebraska.
+He died on August 13, 1909, from a stroke in Omaha, Nebraska.
 Both Peter and Christina Carlson were buried at the Moscow Cemetery in Latah County, Idaho.